triton-inference-server/backend/README.md

 communicate with Triton.

 Every model must be associated with a backend.
-A model's backend is specified in the model's configuration using the 'backend'(recommended) and 'platform'(legacy field supported for backward compatibility) settings.
-Depending on the backend one or the other of these properties is optional.
+A model's backend is specified in the model's configuration using the 'backend' setting.

-* For TensorRT, 'backend' must be set to *tensorrt* or 'platform' must be set to *tensorrt_plan*.
+* For TensorRT, 'backend' must be set to *tensorrt*.

-* For PyTorch, 'backend' must be set to *pytorch* or 'platform' must be set to *pytorch_libtorch*.
+* For PyTorch, 'backend' must be set to *pytorch*.

-* For ONNX, 'backend' must be set to *onnxruntime* or 'platform' must be set to *onnxruntime_onnx*.
+* For ONNX, 'backend' must be set to *onnxruntime*.

-* For TensorFlow, 'platform must be set to *tensorflow_graphdef* or *tensorflow_savedmodel*.
-Optionally 'backend' can be set to *tensorflow*.
+* For TensorFlow, 'backend' must be set to *tensorflow*.

-* For all other backends, 'backend' must be set to the name of the backend and 'platform' is optional.
+* For all other backends, 'backend' must be set to the name of the backend.

 ### Backend Shared Library